 The Mitchell Hamline School of Law Student Handbook is the official publication of academic and student affairs rules, policies, and procedures of the law school.
 It is updated on an annual basis but changes can be made at any time during the year.
 Students will be notified via email and one or more announcements posted on Student News.

-All students are responsible for the information contained in this handbook which is available on the Current Students webpage: http://mitchellhamline.edu/students/student-handbook/.
+All students are responsible for the information contained in this handbook which is available on the Current Students webpage.